ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/01_install_ampl_from_docker.rst

 ------------

-The purpose of this tutorial is to install the |ampl| software using Docker, which will provide accessibility across multiple platforms.
+The purpose of this tutorial is to install the `AMPL <https://github.com/ATOMScience-org/AMPL>`_ software using Docker, which will provide accessibility across multiple platforms.
 Here are the topics to be covered in this tutorial:

 * :ref:`Create Docker`